 Solution: Strengthen Iliopsoas

 A unilateral bridge can be beneficial to strengthen the gluteal muscles of the extended hip and hip flexors of the lifted leg.
-Unilateral work is helpful to correct imbalances, including TFL compensation.
+Unilateral work is helpful in correcting imbalances, including TFL compensation.

 TFL Compensatory Motion: Tibial External Rotation